WHY CHANGE CAN BE DIFFICULT

 in the subconscious.
 Our subliminal beliefs—those in the subconscious that arise

-to be accepted and to avoid pain, humiliation, and rejection—
+from our desire to be accepted and to avoid pain, humiliation, and rejection—

 determine our actions.
 All behavior comes from choice, even if the decision is made